 2. Phase II, issued in 1999, requires regulated small MS4s in urbanized areas, as well as small MS4s outside the urbanized areas that are designated by the permitting authority, to obtain NPDES permit coverage for their stormwater discharges.

 Most of the time, Phase I MS4s are covered by individual permits and Phase II MS4s are covered by a general permit.
 Each regulated MS4 is required to develop and implement a stormwater management program (SWMP) to reduce the contamination of stormwater runoff and prohibit illicit discharges.
 That’s where the NPDES Training Institute comes in.
-We offer MS4 Compliance Inspection Training and MS4 Permit compliance services throughout the nation and MS4 Software solutions to Phase I and Phase II municipalities throughout Alabama, Georgia and Mississippi.
+We offer MS4 Compliance & Enforcement Inspection Training and MS4 Permit compliance services and MS4 Software solutions to Phase I and Phase II municipalities throughout Alabama, Georgia, Louisiana, and Mississippi.